ProvisionGenie/ProvisionGenie/Docs/docs/architecturedecisions.md

 We use [Microsoft Graph API](https://docs.microsoft.com/graph/overview) to provision all assets that were requested by users using the Power Apps Canvas app with Azure Logic Apps.

-Using Microsoft Planner for day-to-day task management within a team is considered to be a best practice.
+Using Microsoft Planner for day-to-day task management within a team is considered to be a good practice.
 Unfortunately, the Planner API lacks of having application level permissions.
+Without application level permissions, we can't provision Planner plans with a Managed Identity.

 ### Decision

 Therefore, we decided to not provision it, as it would cause a lot of disadvantages like

-- need of a service account
+- need of a service account (fake user)
 - which couldn't be MFA-enabled

 ### Consequences of not provisioning Planner

 We want to give ProvisionGenie users the best experience to work in Teams as from day 1.
-If they don't get a planner plan by our process, we needed to present them an alternative.
+If they don't get a Planner plan by our process, we needed to present them an alternative.
 This is why we chose to ask our users if they wanted to have a SharePoint list with columns that mimic Planner behavior provisioned for them.
 We introduce users as well to gallery view in lists so that they get a similar experience as in Planner.
-As we can create SharePoint lists and their columns with application permissions, this is as a secure alternative.
+As we can create SharePoint lists and their columns with application permissions using a Managed Identity, this is as a secure alternative.
 Also, SharePoint lists provide version history and a recycle bin.

 ![task list in SharePoint](media/architecturedecisions/tasklist.png)